divnix/digga/doc/api-reference-home.md

 *_Type_*:
-list of valid modules or anything convertible to it
+list of Valid modules or anything convertible to it

 *_Default_*